nmillerche/2015_GettingCleaningData_CourseProject/README.md

 ### Merge the training and the test sets to create one data set.

-Training data and labels (x_train and y_train) are merged with subject IDs columnwise as train_data.
-Likewise, test data and labels (x_test and y_test) are merged with subject IDs columnwise as test_data.
+Training data and labels (`x_train` and `y_train`) are merged with subject IDs columnwise as `train_data`.
+Likewise, test data and labels (`x_test` and `y_test`) are merged with subject IDs columnwise as `test_data`.
 The data are merged rowwise as merged_data, and column labels applied.

 ### Extract only the measurements on the mean and standard deviation for each measurement.

-Uses the `grepl` function to search the merged data for columns whose labels contain "mean" or "std", as well as the Subject and ActivityId columns.
-Stores these columns to a subset called "mean_std_data".
+The script uses the `grepl` function to search the merged data for columns whose labels contain "mean" or "std", as well as the Subject and ActivityId columns.
+Stores these columns to a subset called `mean_std_data`.

 ### Use descriptive activity names to name the activities in the data set

-Takes the activity labels extracted from the "activity_labels.txt" file included with the data set, and replaces the numerical indicators with their corresponding description in the "mean_std_data" ActivityId column.
+Takes the activity labels extracted from the `activity_labels.txt` file included with the data set, and replaces the numerical indicators with their corresponding description in the `mean_std_data` ActivityId column.

 ### Appropriately label the data set with descriptive variable names